flibber-hk/HollowKnight.Scatternest/README.md

   B might have access to Dirtmouth.
 The randomizer will expect B to be able to enter the door to Bretta's hut.
 This type of constraint may be particularly common in room randomizer.
   - One player might have access to a bench, and the other player might be expected to equip a charm.

+The Start Location Exclusion page allows players to exclude certain starts from randomization.
+Scatternest must be enabled to make use of this feature.

+Notes:
+- Any red starts in the exclusion page will not be selected.
+- If using a fixed start in the Randomizer which has been excluded in the exclusion page, the Randomizer will assign King's Pass, even if that has also been excluded.
+- There are several in-built presets for starts to exclude.
+  - The Apply Preset Now selector will toggle all of the start buttons to reflect the preset.
+  - The Apply Preset On Start selector will apply the preset at the start of randomization, in addition to any already disabled starts.
+- The included presets include:
+  - Exclude Equivalent Starts - this will randomly select one start from each group of starts that provide equivalent access (e.g. West/East Crossroads and Ancestral Mound) and exclude the rest.
+  - Exclude Similar Starts - this will randomly select one start from each group of starts that provide similar access (e.g. West/East Crossroads, Ancestral Mound, King's Pass and West Blue Lake) and exclude the rest.
+  - Exclude Item Rando Starts - this will exclude starts which are available with the default settings.
+This will cause generation failure unless transitions are randomized or non-default skip or novelty settings are enabled.
+- The presets are blind to any changes made by connections.
+For example, Greenpath and Queen's Station will always be considered equivalent even if a connection which blocks access between the two is enabled.
+- Starts added by connections may or may not appear on this screen, but they will never be excluded by any of the presets.